 Following the Asian financial crisis, the World Bank, International Monetary Fund, G7 finance ministers, and others called for rapid completion and global adoption of high-quality international accounting standards.

 1999—The FASB Publishes its Vision for the Future of International Accounting Standard Setting

 In 1999, the FASB published International Accounting Standard Setting: A Vision for the Future, describing its vision of the ideal international financial reporting system.
 The report said that such a system would be characterized by a single set of high-quality accounting standards established by a single, independent, international standard setter.
 The report also identified the characteristics of high-quality standards and of a high- quality global standard setter.
-(Available from the FASB Store)

 The 2000s—The Pace of Convergence Accelerates: Use of International Standards Grows Rapidly, the FASB and IASB Agree to Work Collaboratively, and the U.S. Explores Adopting International Standards

 Beginning in the 1990s, efforts to harmonize accounting standards internationally evolved into a broad convergence effort.
 In 2001, the IASC was restructured into the IASB; and by 2009, the European Union and over 100 other countries had adopted international standards or a local variant of them.
 Several other countries, including Canada, Korea, India and Brazil, had committed to adopt international standards by 2011.
 In 2002, the FASB and IASB embarked on a partnership to improve and converge U.S. GAAP and international standards.
 Japan and China have also forged convergence plans with the IASB.
 In late 2008, the SEC issued a proposed Roadmap that, if adopted, could result in the mandatory use of international standards by U.S. SEC registrants as early as 2014.

 2000—The SEC Issues a Concept Release on International Accounting Standards